Rethinking Instance Representation Learning in Multiple Instance Learning

 Of course we want an End-to-End trained MIL if we have enough GPU memory.
 But unfortunately, in real life GPU memory is usually restricted at 24GB and that is just impossible for training with these gigapixel WSIs.

 We are glad to find out that recently more and more people started to look into this problem.
 In CVPR2023 paper [1], the authors propose to apply information bottleneck on the tiled patches of a WSI and each time only select 10% of the patches for end-to-end training.
 Our concurrent work has a similar idea, but instead of realizing orthodox end-to-end training at the cost of input information lost, we turn to realize a nearly end-to-end training with full input information.
-A general explanation to our solution is that we view the entire MIL pipeline as a Expectation-Maximization process, with patch embedding as E step and bag classification as M step.
+A general explanation of our solution is that we view the entire MIL pipeline as an Expectation-Maximization process, with patch embedding as E step and bag classification as M step.
 We iteratively optimize these two processes by fixing the other process, and gradually couple them together to realize a nearly end-to-end training.

 Further Experiments